lyfar/awa-docs/docs/features/practices-list.md

     CHOOSE -->|No| END((User explores list))
 ```

-## Requirements & Guardrails
+## Requirements
 - **Acceptance criteria**
-  - GIVEN the list loads WHEN data is available THEN cards display accurate metadata and gracefully handle missing assets.
+  - GIVEN the feature loads WHEN the catalogue API responds THEN practice cards appear in the order and availability state supplied by the wiki-backed payload (no fallback constants).
-  - GIVEN a user selects a practice WHEN the preview appears THEN play/pause controls and description render clearly.
+  - GIVEN a user opens a practice card WHEN the pop-up displays THEN the content matches the corresponding wiki entry, including master sections, descriptions, and control options.
-  - GIVEN offline mode WHEN cached practices exist THEN they still appear with appropriate indicators.
+  - GIVEN My Practice WHEN the pop-up opens THEN the modality dropdown and manual duration input validate entries before enabling Start.
 - **No-gos & risks**
-  - Overloading the initial release with too many options causing decision fatigue.
+  - Showing expired or unavailable practices because rotation metadata lags behind the wiki rules.
-  - Inconsistent naming or categorization that confuses new practitioners.
+  - Letting pop-up copy drift from the wiki source-of-truth, leading to mismatched expectations.
-  - Neglecting accessibility (contrast, focus states) on cards and filters.
+  - Breaking accessibility by hiding essential info (e.g., countdown, master data) behind color-only treatments.

-## Data & Measurement
+## Data
-- Primary metric: Practice start rate per session from the list view.
+- Primary metric: Practice start rate per session from the list view segmented by practice type.
-- Secondary checks: Engagement with “My Practice,” reaction tap-throughs, and abandonment before start.
+- Secondary checks: Pop-up open-to-start conversion, duration preset usage, and My Practice completion logging.
-- Telemetry requirements: Log list load success, card impressions, selections, preview interactions, and fallback states.
+- Telemetry requirements: Log catalogue version, card impressions, pop-up opens, selector adjustments, start confirmations, and error fallback events.

 ## Open Questions
 - Should we schedule rotating featured practices for launch or rely on manual curation?